-I started writing it 10 years ago now.
+I started writing it almost 10 years ago now.

 I add pages to the site when I have time, and when I feel like it.
 I write only what I want to write.
-I don’t usually spend more than 1-3 hours a week.
 I’m the owner, publisher, editor, and writer of my own site.

 That doesn’t mean I’m answerable to nobody.
 I’m actually answerable to my readers.
 They let me know what they want to learn about.
 And they make it clear to me which types of content they like the most, and the least.

 And I like that.
 There is a sense of community within the site.
 I love listening to my readers.
 They’re not my “boss,” but they really help me out when I’m thinking about what to write next.

 It’s fun.
 It’s a hobby.

 How so?
 Because my coffee website has created interesting opportunities — and even better, it makes me money.

 It makes enough to pay my mortgage and bunch of other monthly bills.
 It’s reinvented my writer’s life.
 In fact, since I started it, it has made me a total of over $250,000 in passive revenue.